Adam Winkler

 Adam Winkler (born July 25, 1967) is the Connell Professor of Law at the UCLA School of Law.
 He is the author of We the Corporations: How American Businesses Won Their Civil Rights and Gunfight: The Battle over the Right to Bear Arms in America.
-His work has frequently been cited in judicial opinions, including in Supreme Court cases pertaining to the First and Second Amendments.
+His work has been cited in judicial opinions, including in Supreme Court cases pertaining to the First and Second Amendments.

 Early life and education

 Winkler, born and raised in Los Angeles, is the youngest son of film producer Irwin Winkler.
 As a child, he had small acting parts in movies, including Martin Scorsese's New York, New York (1977).

 He holds a Bachelor of Science in foreign service from Edmund A. Walsh School of Foreign Service, a Juris Doctor from New York University School of Law, and a master's degree in political science from UCLA, where he studied under Karen Orren.

 Professional career

 Winkler practiced with Howard Weitzman and represented Michael Jackson in his defense against charges of sexual assault.
 He also served as a law clerk to judge David Thompson of the U.S. Court of Appeals for the Ninth Circuit from 1995 to 1996.

 Winkler was the John M. Olin fellow at the University of Southern California Law School from 2001 to 2002.
 He has taught at UCLA School of Law since 2002, receiving tenure in 2007.